Strange3438/Wi-Fi/README.md

 # Wi-Fi

-This file retrieves the Wi-Fi passwords that are locally stored in the Windows Operating System.
+This file retrieves the Wi-Fi passwords that are locally stored on the Windows Operating System.